 How to Prevent HPV

-Another way to prevent HPV is to adopt monogamy, having only one partner who is uninfected and who also is monogamous.
+Another way to prevent HPV is to adopt monogamy, having only one uninfected partner who is also monogamous.
 It is important to remember, though, that many people with HPV do not have any symptoms and that there is not an “HPV test” that can determine someone’s status.

 HPV vaccines can prevent genital warts and 90% of HPV-related cancers.
 Children should receive the HPV vaccine before they are sexually active, usually at age 11-12; unvaccinated people up to age 26 should also be vaccinated.
 In addition, children as young as 9 and adults up to age 45 may also be eligible to receive the vaccine.